fraziermatthew/Java/SLPInterpreter/README.md

 Running the tests:
 1. Select "Run" -> "Test Project".

 The output will include how many tests passed and failed (your program output the wrong answer).
 Once everything is implemented, you should have 10 tests.

 Of course, in addition to the five test programs that I've already provided, please feel free to create your own test programs to supplement the tests that I have provided.

+The project follows the Ch 1 introductory programming exercise in Appel's compiler textbook.